Revision of the EU pharmaceutical legislation

 PDF version

-On 26 Avril 2023, the European Commission put forward a 'pharmaceutical package' to revise the EU's pharmaceutical legislation and make medicines more available, accessible and affordable while supporting competitiveness and attractiveness of the EU pharmaceutical industry, with higher environmental standards.
-The package includes proposals for a new directive and a new regulation, which replace the existing pharmaceutical legislation, including the legislation on medicines for children and for rare diseases.
-A communication and a Council recommendation to step up the fight against antimicrobial resistance (AMR).
-The legislative proposals are now in the hands of the co-legislators (the European Parliament and the Council).
-In the European Parliament, the Committee on Environment, Public Health & Food Safety (ENVI) is responsible for the file.
+On 26 April 2023, the Commission put forward a 'pharmaceutical package' to revise the EU pharmaceutical legislation and make medicines more available, accessible and affordable; whilst also supporting competitiveness, attractiveness, and higher environmental standards of the EU pharmaceutical industry.
+The package includes a proposal for a new directive (2023/0132(COD) and a proposal for a new regulation (2023/0131(COD)), which together replace the existing pharmaceutical legislation, including the legislation on medicines for children and for rare diseases (orphan drugs).
+The 'package' also included a recommendation to step up the fight against antimicrobial resistance (AMR) that was adopted by the Council on 13 June 2023.

 References: